Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 service...

-The status unknown is returned by hsodbc services, as the service is not created until used.
+Heterogeneous Services returns the status UNKNOWN message, as the service is not created until it's used.

 You can also run lsnrctl and enter services to get a list and the status of the services.